David-Hien/Unit-3/Project.md

 ```

 The next step is to make two boolean expressions: one to check whether the user exists and one to check if the input password is correct.

-Firstly, the program has to query the database's ***users*** table for the user with the same ***email*** as the one in the input.
-Secondly, include a ***guard clause*** to exclude the posibility where the email doesn't exist in the database.
-Finally, use ```check_password()``` to check if the input password correlates with the hashed password in the database of the user.
+1. The program has to query the database's ***users*** table for the user with the same ***email*** as the one in the input.
+2. Include a ***guard clause*** to exclude the posibility where the email doesn't exist in the database.
+3. Use ```check_password()``` to check if the input password correlates with the hashed password in the database of the user.

 ``` python
 class LoginScreen(MDScreen):